On the Geometry of Receiver Operating Characteristic and Precision-Recall Curves: Classifier Evaluation Measures

 Therefore

-Accordingly, precision and PR depend not only on the classifier’s score distributions but also on the class prior probabilities in the dataset.
+Accordingly, the precision and recall curve depends not only on the classifier's score distributions but also on the class prior probabilities in the dataset.
 As compared with the ROC curve, it is also a more complex function of $G(\cdot)$.